 Speak privately with a Kentucky-licensed mental health professional who reviews your situation and, when an emotional support animal is genuinely warranted, provides a Fair Housing Act–compliant letter your landlord will recognize.

 Our Kentucky-licensed mental health professionals serve renters across the state — from the capital, Frankfort, to its largest city, Louisville, plus Louisville, Lexington, Bowling Green and Owensboro and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Many Kentucky residents qualify when a diagnosed condition affects everyday functioning.
 During your visit, a licensed mental health professional may consider: